SCCapstone/CampusConnect/README.md

 All the source files for the project are in the "src" folder

-# Coding
-Create separate ".js" files for each screen.
-Screens can be added to the HomeScreen drawer when they are done.
-Messing with other parts of the app can be dangerous.
-Styles should go into the styles folder.

 # Pictures
 <p float="left">
 <img width="189" alt="Screenshot_20230217_120551_50" src="https://user-images.githubusercontent.com/13265359/219555233-07702c84-05c2-4efd-a82a-11e2ecf69777.png">